Acupuncture & Chinese Medicine Degree ProgramPage Menu

 Hands-on, patient-centered clinical experience

 - Skills training begins on day one, including point location, needling, cupping, accessory techniques and tui na

 - Wide range of clinical settings and patient populations due to our relationships with healthcare providers

 - Careful supervision – one clinical faculty for every three student interns

 Types of practices you can enter

-With a master’s degree in acupuncture or Oriental medicine, you can enter these settings:
+With a master’s degree in acupuncture or Chinese medicine, you can enter these settings:

 - Solo, group and community-style practices

 - Hospitals and integrative outpatient clinics